cvanaret/Uno/README.md

 }
 ```

-We also submitted a [short article](https://github.com/openjournals/joss-reviews/issues/10229) to the Journal of Open Source Software (JOSS):
+We also submitted a [software article](https://github.com/openjournals/joss-reviews/issues/10229) to the Journal of Open Source Software (JOSS):
 ```
 @unpublished{VanaretMontoison2026,
   author = {Vanaret, Charlie and Montoison, Alexis},